guytech110/bimo/docs/Next agent.md

 High-level summary
 ------------------
  - Implemented a full CLI onboarding flow (device auth, connect) and verified end-to-end against the Render-deployed backend.
  - Hardened backend to be defensive against schema drift (added optional ProviderConnection fields and used `getattr` where necessary).
  - Added a minimal BigQuery shim so usage endpoints return safe empty shapes (no 500s) when BigQuery client/data is absent.
+ - Implemented full JWT authentication (signup, login, refresh, logout) with persisted refresh tokens and server-side revocation.
+ - Persisted device tokens and linked provider connections to user accounts so CLI and dashboard share identity.
  - Fixed several runtime/deploy issues and added CI and publish automation scaffolding (smoke-test workflow, publish workflow, patch script for `dist/cli/package.json`).
  - Added docs and a smoke-test script for the CLI.

 What is working now (tested)
 ----------------------------